Single Parenting is My Super Power for #FamilySuperPowers

 Peter Andre has been travelling the country to find out about the many superpowers so many parents possess; From getting twins to feed and sleep at the same time to getting fussy eaters to have a balanced diet.

-A lot of us parents are quite humble and would say those things are 'just what us parents do' but this has highlighted to me that actually we need to start blowing our own trumpets as this stuff ain't as easy as it looks!
+Many parents are quite humble and would say those things are ‘just what us parents do’ but this has highlighted to me that actually we need to start blowing our own trumpets as this stuff isn’t as easy as it looks!

-I spend way too much time focusing on what I get wrong with my parenting that I forget that I do manage to get some things right, and sadly I don't think I'm the only parent that does this.
+I spend way too much time focusing on what I get wrong with my parenting that I forget I do get some things right.
+Sadly I don’t think I’m the only parent that does this.